 Table 1 contains the descriptive statistics for the analysis sample of over 100,000 entries for students into the state's for-profit schools and nearly 300,000 entries for students into the state's community colleges between January 2005 and December 2012.
-We provide statistics separately by gender, type of school and degree program.10

-To summarize, the numbers in Table 1 show that students in for-profit schools differ from students in community colleges on several dimensions such as race, age, and education.
-For example, the mean age ranges from 24.8 for men pursuing associate's degrees in community colleges to 32.7 for men pursuing certificates in for-profits.
-Black students, high school dropouts, GED recipients and students in large metro areas are over-represented in for-profit schools.
-The majority of for-profit students pursue a certificate, whereas the vast majority of community college students pursue an associate's degree.
+We provide statistics separately by gender, type of school and degree program.10 colleges to 32.7 for men pursuing certificates in for-profits.11 Black students, high school dropouts, GED recipients, and students in large metro areas are over-represented in for-profit schools.
+The majority of for-profit students pursue certificates, whereas the vast majority of community college students pursue associate's degrees.
 Large differences also exist in field of study: men in community colleges are much more likely to study academic subjects than men in for-profits, and women in for-profits are much more likely to study in health fields than women in community colleges.